 Illegal eviction of assured tenants

 Your landlord is breaking the law if they try to evict you without getting a court order.
-There might be action you can take to stop your landlord from doing this.
+There might be action you can take to stop your landlord doing this.

 The council might be able to help stop the illegal eviction.